 This sequel was such a wreck that many newspapers, including the Los Angeles Times, pulled the book from the bestselling non-fiction list and placed the book under the Fiction Bestseller heading—none of this pleased Whitley.
 At this juncture, Strieber started acting out at the public’s disbelief.
 There were tales of public confrontations with Budd Hopkins, meltdowns at UFO events, and at least one temper tantrum in the green room before a scheduled live TV appearance.

 By the mid-1990s, Whitley jumped head-first down the rabbit hole of the lunatic fringe.
 Now he was holding court with Art Bell on Coast-to-Coast AM, promoting conspiracy theories, sometimes with life-threatening results.
 To muddle things a bit more, in 1990, Strieber started writing alien fiction, which he sold as fiction.
 Of course, he churned out more personal adventures with his alien “visitors.”
-Sometime In the 1990s, his views began to change.
+Confusingly, sometime In the 1990s his views on his “alien” experiences began to change.
 One book would say the visitors were a real 3D experience, the next would contradict the last saying his visitors were a spiritual experience.
 Then he mixed all this with conspiracy theories and anti-government rhetoric.
 This back and forth continued until book sales fell.
 Strieber blamed the cartoon South Park for damaging his career and making him a laughingstock, instead of blaming himself.

 As the 21st century dawned, Strieber tried one last “Hail Mary” to prove he wasn’t a nut.
 Proclaiming he now had an alien implant in his left outer ear, Whitley now announced he had solid evidence of his alien visitors.
 Working with an eccentric podiatrist performing surgery outside of his expertise, he wrote the sacramentally titled Confirmation.
 Through Dr. Roger Leir’s “findings” and implantee fan letters, Whitley claimed there was undeniable evidence of alien mind control experiments.
 Mysteriously, Whitley’s own implant could not be removed as it would move of its own accord.
 Still, he claimed proof as there were “scars behind my ear to prove the failed surgery.”
 Alas, when the podiatrist died, his collection of “implants” proved to be terrestrial objects – bits of metal, glass, fibers, wood sprinters, etc., the things most of us pick up during a lifetime of minor cuts and abrasions.